Glossary of technical writing terms

 table of contents

-• In printed documentation, a list of chapters and subheadings with their related page numbers.
+• In printed documentation, a table of contents is a list of chapters and subheadings with their related page numbers.
 The sequence of the list is the same as the sequence of the headings in the document.
 The table of contents is usually at the front of the document.

 tacit knowledge

-Knowledge and experience that a person (usually, a subject matter expert) has, but which has not been captured, and therefore, is not explicit.
-See also knowledge acquisition.
+Tacit knowledge is knowledge and experience that a person (usually, a subject-matter expert) has, but which has not been captured, and therefore, is not explicit.
+Refer also to knowledge acquisition.

 task analysis

-The process of finding and specifying the tasks that people do when they interact with a (software) system.
-See also audience analysis; knowledge acquisition.
+Task analysis is the process of finding and specifying the tasks that people do when they interact with a (software) system.
+Refer also to audience analysis; knowledge acquisition.

 task-based documentation

-Documentation that is about the tasks that users must do in the context of their work, unlike documentation that explains the features of software.
+Task-based documentation is documentation that is about the tasks that users must do in the context of their work, unlike documentation that explains the features of software.
 Frequently, task-based documentation is supplied as a user guide.
-See also reference manual.
+Refer also to reference manual.

 technical author